rfwlab/rfw/README.md

 ## Build-level Plugins

 `rfw` exposes a simple plugin system for build-time tasks.
-Plugins can register build steps and file-watcher triggers to extend the CLI without relying on external tooling.
+Plugins can register `PreBuild`, `Build` and `PostBuild` steps and file-watcher triggers to extend the CLI without relying on external tooling.
+Each plugin reports a numeric `Priority` to determine execution order and may clean up using an optional `Uninstall` hook.

 ### Tailwind CSS